roman-milk/roman-milk.github.io/the-denouncement.md

  I grew up believing in the sanctity of marriage and find out that Marge, a married woman, is willing to fuck me at the drop of a hat and that Pam, promised to another, thought nothing of spending four nights in my bed simply because we were out of town where her fiancée couldn't see us.

  And whatever happened to the idea that you dated a girl and built up a relationship?
 Veronica shot that one down.
 A couple of dances and two hours later we were in bed together.
 I knew guys in high school and later in college who dated the same girl for years and were lucky to get a goodnight kiss at the end of the date.
-Report_Story #2